coriell-research/automate-geo-search/README.md

 ## Step 2.
 Get the run information for each project

+**NOTE: If you have already identified a dataset of interest the get_run_info_by_PRJNA.sh script takes a BioProject ID as input and returns run-info and metadata**.
+This script is generally easier to use than the script below.

 The next step parses the search-results.tsv file and pulls the standard run-info.csv file and an additional metadata.txt file from SRA.
 The script will output each file in a new, separate directory named with the BIOPROJECT ID for each record present in the